 - Harvest Capital Losses AND Capital Gains

-Choose Leisure Over Work
+Choose Leisure Over Labor

 The tax laws in the US target people who work for a living.
 If you get a paycheck, the US government classifies that paycheck as Earned Income, with special taxes just for you.
 This is one part of the reason that Warren Buffet says his secretary pays more tax than he does.
 Social Security and Medicare taxes are only applied to Earned Income, 15.3% tax in total for most people.

 The only way to avoid paying these taxes is to not work.
 Now leisure comes with an added bonus.
 I intend to never have earned income again, completely eliminating this tax

 The more a person or family spends a year, the more likely they will be required to pay income taxes, due to the graduated tax brackets that exist in the US and many other countries.
 Using the 2012 tax rules, a married couple can earn up to $19,500 a year without paying tax.
 This is because the government allows us a standard deduction for a married couple of $11,900 and an exemption of $3,800 per person.
 Other deductions can be applied, such as the $17,000 for 401k contributions, raising the untaxed income level to $36,500.
 (That advice from the big brokerage firm hit the spot on this one.)
 Normally the deductions are increased every year with inflation or some arbitrary level decided by Congress

 Once income and spending exceeds this level, taxes must be paid.
 Unless…

 Unless that income comes from qualified dividends or long term capital gains.
 In this case, a married couple can have $19,500 a year in income AND $70,700 in investment income, TAX FREE (if that isn’t a strong signal to not work, I don’t know what is.)

 If spending is kept below these levels (and thus incomes) then there will be no taxes

 But wait, there’s more